chrisjwaddell/console-log-plus/README.md

 ``
 console.log('%c' + ' -  message', log.logType('info'))
 ``

+It's a good idea to use Visual Studio code snippets to make this easier (see below).

+Console Log Plus works on the fact that you can run simple, well tested functions from within a console.log statement.

+Log type can be anything you want and any color you want.
+The default types are - *info*, *new* and *watch*.

 It's a good idea to add a code snippet to Visual Studio to easily add this console log format.
 Instead of typing out ``console.log(xxxxx)``, type out ``jco``.
 It makes it faster and better to use console log statements.